pyload/pyload/docs/plugins/hoster_plugin.rst

 Examples
 --------

-Best examples are already existing plugins in :file:`module/plugins/`.
+The best examples are the already existing plugins in :file:`module/plugins/`.